CodeEquality/codeequality.github.io/_posts/2014-03-04-introduction-to-coding-weekend-camp.md

 ###Step 2
 There is a RM20 registration fee.
 Once you have registered, we will email you the bank details. <strong>Please send us a screenshot of your bank transfer as we need to verify your transaction with our bank statement. </strong>

-Please note that your seat will not be guaranteed until you have deposited the registration fee.

 ###Step 3
 Your seat is confirmed once we have received the deposit and we will email you with the confirmation.

+<strong>Please note that your seat is not be guaranteed until you have received the confirmation from us.</strong>

 <div class="well">
 <strong>Note:</strong>